Welcome to Kuala Lumpur: The Vibrant Heart of Malaysia.

 Built on top of a small hill, its height above sea level is 515m and you can get the best views of KL and the surrounding districts from its observation deck and revolving restaurant.

-Batu Caves is a limestone hill which is made up of a series of caves and also cave temples.
-Batu Caves is one of the most renowned Hinde shrines located outside of India which is dedicated to the Lord Murugan.
+Batu Caves is a limestone hill that features a series of caves and cave temples.
+It is one of the most renowned Hindu shrines outside India, dedicated to Lord Murugan.

 The Petaling Street (Chinatown) is a place where the hustling and bustling never comes to an end.
 Day or night, visitors keep coming to Petaling Street to either dine on the famous street foods here or to get some good bargains on things sold here.